V4T54L/playable-ads-prototype/README.md

 - Render playable ads combining video and interactive elements
 - REST API backend written in Go
 - PostgreSQL for data persistence
-- Redis for caching and session management
+- Redis for message queue
 - NGINX as reverse proxy and static file server
 - Dockerized development and deployment